 If the parties to the agreement have not named the expert, or they are unable to agree on an expert, the contract may provide that the appointment is made by the president of a particular professional body from among its members.

 Alternatively, there may be no pre-existing contractual provision for the appointment of an expert to determine the dispute.
 The parties may decide to use expert determination to solve the dispute.

 How does the whole process work and what can the parties expect in terms of fees?

 The initial stage of an expert determination assignment involves completion of the engagement formalities and agreement of the expert’s powers.
 The expert will check whether these are sufficient and, if not, seek to agree those necessary to fulfil their mandate.
-Read the rest of this entry »
+Continue reading Alternative dispute resolution in IT matters, in UK

 A Directive on certain aspects of mediation in civil and commercial matters was adopted today 23 April 2008.
 The purpose of the Directive is to facilitate access to cross-border dispute resolution and to promote the amicable settlement of disputes by encouraging the use of mediation and by ensuring a sound relationship between mediation and judicial proceedings.
 The Directive is one of the follow-up actions to the Green Paper on alternative dispute resolution presented by the Commission in 2002, the other being the European Code of Conduct for Mediators established by a group of stakeholders with the assistance of the Commission and launched in July 2004.